hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-virtualization.md

 }
 ```

+*T﻿he above figure shows the termination of machine-instance in AWS reached 100% progress and completed successfully.*

 ### Wow… that was so cool.
 What about provisioning  a VMware Datastore on-premises?

 Here is another example of using the HPE GreenLake API for virtualization to provision a datastore out of an HPE disaggregated Hyperconverged Infrastructure (dHCI) system for on-premise deployment.
 The HPE dHCI instance had already been onboarded into the HPE GreenLake for Private Cloud Business Edition service (PCBE).
 The [API](https://developer.greenlake.hpe.com/docs/greenlake/services/virtualization/public/openapi/virtualization-public-v1beta1/operation/CreateDS/) that is used for the datastore provisioning is `POST {baseUrl} /virtualization/v1beta1/datastores`, which also required a definition of this JSON structure with values in the **body (Payload)**.
 The information about this request JSON body is presented in the figure below.